thatandromeda/lc_site/index.md

 ## Exploring the Collections
 As you begin an exploration of the collections, items will scatter across the screen.
 There are thousands of articles, letters, book chapters, manuscripts, and other text-rich items represented in the display, so some clusters or dots may represent several items; zoom in to see more.

-Here’s a short video overview:
+Here’s a short video overview (to come):

 <div class="video-wrapper">
   &nbsp;